Financing When a Sale Is Still Pending

 For this reason, bond registration and transfer often align closely with the sale of the first property.
 Timing must be coordinated carefully between estate agents, bond originators, and conveyancers.

 In certain circumstances, you may consider bridging finance.
-This is a short-term loan designed to provide access to expected sale proceeds before transfer is registered.
+This is a short-term loan designed to provide access to expected sale proceeds before transfer is registered, which can help most if a competing offer triggers a 72-hour clause and you suddenly need funds at short notice.

 Bridging finance is typically used to: